TonyVuongDA/SQL/README.md

 # SQL

 **Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions: tonyvuong3@live.ca**
+My queries have notes attached to them to explain the results displayed with the various commands I've worked with.
+Feel free to explore my exmaples and reach out if you have any questions: tonyvuong3@live.ca**